 Root Canal Treatment

-A root canal is a dental procedure that removes the infection from a tooth’s interior.
-Additionally, it may shield the tooth from future infections.
+A root canal treatment is a dental procedure that removes the infection from a tooth’s interior.
+Additionally, root canal may shield the tooth from future infections.

 It is carried out in the pulp of the tooth, which is the root canal.
 Cleaning the canals within a tooth’s root is the origin of the term “root canal.”